 Previously called Donovan’s, CustomMade offers made-to-order shoes at an affordable pricing.

-Who are they: “Quality Custom Shoes At A Truly Affordable Price.
+Who they are: “Quality Custom Shoes At A Truly Affordable Price.
 CustomMade’s mission is to simplify and personalize your shoe shopping experience.
 Some will simply call it a shoe.
 We call it The CustomMade Experience.”

 My opinion: I might be wrong, but at $250, CustomMade probably offers the most affordable Made-to-order dress shoes in the market.
-Amongst all the shoe brands listed here (with the possible exception of Josh Leong), I find their brand story one of the most compelling and personal.
+In addition, I find their brand story to be a most compelling and personal one.
 You can read the CustomMade story (which founder Donovan chronicled in detail) here.
-I love the fact that Donovan roped his mother and younger brother in to help run this business – yes, CustomMade is in many senses a family business!
+I love the fact that Donovan roped his mother (and previously younger brother) in to help run this business – yes, CustomMade is in many senses a family business!
+At the price, for a made-to-order shoe, I think CustomMade is fantastic value.
 For more detailed opinions, do read my review of CustomMade here!

 I hope you guys have enjoyed reading this list of local shoe brands!
-In my daily interactions with my peers, I realise that most still turn to outlets like Aldo or Ecco for their dress shoes needs.
+In my daily interactions with my peers, I realise that most still turn to established outlets such as Aldo or Cole Haan for their dress shoes needs.
 Even for those with more spending power, many are still getting their shoes from luxury outlets in high-end shopping malls (Berluti, Ermenegildo Zegna, etc).
 Again, there’s nothing wrong with that – but why not give your local shoe efforts a try?
-Most of these efforts are bootstrap projects, with the founders pouring everything they have (money, sweat and tears) into their passion.
+Each of the brand listed here offers great value propositions that punches above their price tag.
+Furthermore, most of these efforts are bootstrap projects, with the founders pouring everything they have (money, sweat and tears) into their passion.
 If we Singaporeans won’t support them, who will?

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!